Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Appendix on 3-manifolds and integral lifts

 The values of $\phi(R_i)\in \{-4, -3, -2, -1, 0, 1\}$ with $\phi(R_4)=-4$ a unique minimum and $\phi(R_9)=1$ a unique maximum.
 Hence Theorem \ref{t:brown} applies to show that $\ker(\phi)$ is finitely generated, and so we conclude that $N$ is fibered using \cite{St}.

-To show that the fiber is non-orientable we use the SnapPy commands ${\tt{G=M.fundamental\_group()}}$ together with {\tt{G.O31(`a')}} and {\tt{G.O31(`b')}} to exhibit matrices for $a$ and $b$ whose determinants can then be checked to be (approximately) $+1$ and $-1$ respectively.
+To show that the fiber is non-orientable we also make use of SnapPy to get a description of the faithful discrete representation into $\rm{Isom}(\mathbb{H}^3)$ which we identify with $\rm{O}^+(3,1)$.
+To that end we use the SnapPy commands ${\tt{G=M.fundamental\_group()}}$ together with {\tt{G.O31(`a')}} and {\tt{G.O31(`b')}} to exhibit matrices in $\rm{O}^+(3,1)$ representing $a$ and $b$ whose determinants can then be checked to be (approximately) $+1$ and $-1$ respectively.
 In particular the element $b$ is orientation-reversing, as is the element $ab\in\ker(\phi)$ (from above).
 Hence the fiber is non-orientable and the proof of Claim 2 is complete. \\[\baselineskip] {\bf Completing the proof of Claim 1:}~Since $N$ is non-orientable with cusp cross-section $\mathcal{K}$, there is a unique way to compactify $N$ by gluing a solid Klein Bottle to $\mathcal{K}\times [0,1)$, which by definition gives $M$.
 Indeed, there is a unique essential simple closed curve (slope) $\alpha \subset \mathcal{K}$ that is the core of the solid Klein Bottle that can be attached to $\mathcal{K}\times [0,1)$ which compactifes $N$ via Dehn filling and for which $\alpha$ is killed.
 Now the slope $\alpha$ is the boundary slope of the fiber surface of $N$ (this is made explicit in Remark \ref{slope} below), and so in particular the fibering of $N$ extends after Dehn filling along $\alpha$ to get $M$.
 Hence $M$ is fibered with fiber a closed non-orientable surface as required.

 \begin{rem} Using SnapPy the filling curve $\alpha$ can be identified as the peripheral element {\tt{BAAABaaabAAbbaaaBA}}$~\in\pi_1(N)$ which can easily be seen to be a re-ordering of the second relation in $\pi_1(M)$.
 It can also be readily checked that this element of $\pi_1(N)$ maps trivially under the map to $\Z$.\end{rem}